All Episodes

 Nobody else did it for her, but it has put people in harm's way.

-It is so sensitive and so classified that even I, as the chairman of the oversight committee do not have proper security clearance in order to see it.
+It is so sensitive and so classified that even I, as the chairman of the Oversight Committee, do not have proper security clearance in order to see it.

 Wait a minute.

-I guess maybe special access program classification.
+I guess maybe special access program classification?

 Special access programs.

-Um I went to the House on on Sunday.
+I went to the House on Sunday.

-But so much of this is redacted, and the excuse for the redaction is that the classification is so high that rank and file members of Congress don't have a high enough security clearance.
+And the excuse for the redaction is that the classification is so high that rank-and-file members of Congress don't have a high enough security clearance.

 It's that sensitive.

-And Hillary Clinton to this day says, Oh, well, let's release it all.
+And Hillary Clinton to this day says, oh, well, let's release it all.

-And I All right, but now how did we get these fourteen thousand nine hundred emails this late in the game?
+would be even more irresponsible because it could get people killed and all right but now how did we get these fourteen thousand nine hundred emails this late in the game And when are they going to all be made public?

-Well, thank goodness, you know, you got judicial watch going through the courts.
+Well, thank goodness, you know, you got Judicial Watch going through the courts.

-They the State Department seems to ignore Congress.
+The State Department seems to ignore Congress.

 Well, wait a minute.

-We know some of what it says, and it appears that this is what the situation was, that Uma Abedeen was clearly the connection via the conduit, if you will, from the Clinton Foundation, and this president Doug Band, who worked for the Foundation throughout her tenure as Secretary of State, and that if Doug Band with the Clinton Foundation requested that a high end donor get access to the Secretary, that access was given.
+We know some of what it says, and it appears that this is what the situation was, that Uma Abedeen was clearly the connection via the conduit, if you will, from the Clinton Foundation and this president, Doug Band, who worked for the foundation throughout her tenure as Secretary of State.

 So is that a crime?